ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

     supports-register-dump: yes
     supports-priv-flags: no

-The MAC address is '00:e1:4c:68:00:1c' which is an unknown [OUI](https://en.wikipedia.org/wiki/Organizationally_unique_identifier) to me (the vendor part [you can look up online](https://macaddress.io/)).
+The MAC address is `00:e1:4c:68:00:1c` which is an unknown [OUI](https://en.wikipedia.org/wiki/Organizationally_unique_identifier) according to all lookup services but since RealTek registered [`00:e0:4c`](https://macaddress.io/mac-address-lookup/3jRG91Vb56) most probably it's another RealTek range recently added.

 Network performance in TX direction was fine since exceeding 2.32 Gbit/sec but in RX direction it sucked (~500 Mbit/sec max).
 After [adjusting PCIe powermanagement](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/86?u=tkaiser) also +2.32 GBit/sec but there's some room for improvements since Rockchip's BSP kernel doesn't care at all about network tunables.
 This is stuff for further investigation/tuning.